 (1) In General.
 A party may raise by pretrial motion any defense, objection, or request that the court can determine without a trial on the merits.
 Rule 47 applies to a pretrial motion.

-(2) Motions That May Be Made Before Trial.
-A party may raise by pretrial motion any defense, objection, or request that the court can determine without a trial of the general issue.
-Motions That May Be Made at Any Time.
+(2) Motions That May Be Made at Any Time.
 A motion that the court lacks jurisdiction may be made at any time while the case is pending.

 (3) Motions That Must Be Made Before Trial.
-The following defenses, objections. and requests must be raised by pretrial motion before trial if the basis for the motion is then reasonably available and the motion can be determined without a trial on the merits :
+The following defenses, objections. and requests must be raised by pretrial motion if the basis for the motion is then reasonably available and the motion can be determined without a trial on the merits :

-(A) a motion alleging a defect in instituting the prosecution;, including:
+(A) a motion alleging a defect in instituting the prosecution, including:

 (i) improper venue;